Avro Tutor History

 biplane primary trainer.
 Like

-the older Avro 504 the Avro Tutor was a biplane design and was covered
+the older Avro 504, it was of biplane design and was covered

-rather than wood as had been used by it's predecessor.
+rather than the wooden frame used on it's predecessor.

 The Avro Tutor's first flight was

-made in September 1929 piloted by Captain Harry Albert Brown, A.V.
+made in September 1929, with Captain Harry Albert Brown at the

 Roe's chief test pilot.
-The Avro Tutor entered RAF service in 1933 and
+It entered RAF service in 1933 and

 total production run of 606 aircraft.
-At the outbreak of WW2 the
+At the outbreak of WW2, it was replaced by cheaper and more basic aircraft, such as

 were more practical to build in great numbers.